-1. Sip And Sample Walking Tour
+1. Sip And Sample Scottsdale

-You will visit a selection of restaurants that may include the likes of Bootleggers Modern American Smokehouse, featured on “Diners, Drivin-ins, and Dives,” because their smoked meat is amazing.
-At the ultra-modern, AZ88, a fun saloon oozing with ambiance and cocktails, you can sip a classic Moscow Mule with an AZ88 twist.
+You will visit a selection of restaurants that may include the likes of Bootleggers Modern American Smokehouse, featured on Diners, Drivin-ins, and Dives because of their amazing smoked meat.
+At the ultra-modern AZ88, a fun Southwest saloon oozing with ambiance and cocktails, you can sip a classic Moscow Mule with an AZ88 twist.
 The Mission takes classic Latin cuisine to the next level.
 Its signature tacos will be the yardstick by which all future tacos will be measured.
 Evo, with its sumptuous Italian flavors, will transport you out of the desert and across the ocean to a small Italian kitchen.
-The Brat Haus beer garden is Old Town party central, where everything is house made — including the condiments.
+The Brat Haus beer garden is Old Town party central, where everything is house made — including the condiments — and ready for you to enjoy with a craft beer fresh from the tap.
 Finish off your tour with a scoop of a sweet Italian treat at Gelato Cimmino.

 JoyRidesAZ will zip you around Scottsdale in a comfy, open-air golf cart.
 Forget the walking, this is a door-to-door service tour company that offers a large selection of pre-planned and customizable tours.
 It’s owned and operated by Kirk and Monica, a lively couple with extensive knowledge of Scottsdale.
 Joy Rides is a fun and intimate way to see Old Town Scottsdale through a specific tour-focused lens.

 The Brew Sampling Tour will take you out and about for a tour of local bars and saloons that offer a taste of Old Scottsdale history and a few frosty pints.
-On the Urban Historic Tour you will be enchanted with stories of cowboys and gold-rushers.
+On the Urban Historic Tour, you will be enchanted with stories of cowboys and gold-rushers.
 The Instagram Tour takes you to some of the most Insta-worthy spots, and since Scottsdale is home to an amazing street-art culture, there are scores of beautiful installations to choose from.

-3. Contemplate Life At An Old Adobe Mission
+3. Old Adobe Mission